SEMOSS/procode-training/README.md

 - **Basic Git knowledge:**
   [Using SSH keys with GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) is recommended for authentication.

+- **Install Python as part of the SEMOSS installation** You'll need this for parts of the linting pipeline and just generally is a good thing to have.
+Refer to [Mac Install](https://workshop.cfg.deloitte.com/docs/Advanced%20Installation/Mac%20Developer%20Install#install-python) or [Windows Install](https://workshop.cfg.deloitte.com/docs/windows-developer-install#install-python)

 ---

 ## Creating a SEMOSS Pro-Code App